swiftlang/swift-evolution/proposals/NNNN-single-quoted-code-unit-literals.md

 The compiler today can already reject **Case J**’s double-quoted equivalent without type context.

-**The following would *not* be a valid single-quoted literals, even though they are valid double-quoted literals today**:
+**The following would *not* be valid single-quoted literals, even though they are valid double-quoted literals today**:

 ```swift
 ('' as Never)           //  K